artkalev/artkalev.github.io/portfolio/_drafts/2023-01-01-ms-estonia.md

 IMAGE HERE

-It was my task to prepare the MS Estonia ship asset and render the shot of the ship leaving port.
+It was my task to prepare the MS Estonia ship asset and render the shot of it leaving port.

 # Asset